 |COMMUNICATIONS AND RECORDS|

-Chief Mark Spitzer, a Mount Olive Township resident, has been serving the township since 1983.
+Chief Mark Spitzer, a Mount Olive Township resident, served the township from 1983 to 2016.
 He was promoted to Chief in May 2007.
 He worked previously as the Operations Division Commander as well as in the Patrol Division, Task Force Unit, the Special Operations Unit, Internal Affairs, the Field Training Unit and Investigations Division.
 He has received numerous departmental awards including an Exceptional Duty Award, two Meritorious Service Awards, a Life Saving Award, four Grand Cordons, two Honorable Service Awards, a Program Development Award and two Educational Achievement Awards.
 In 1989, Spitzer received the Knights of Columbus Shield Award for his role in the investigations of several bank robberies and a homicide.
 In 2002, he was awarded the Executive Leadership Award by Northwestern University Center for Public Safety.

 Chief Spitzerís wife, Colleen, is a former police dispatcher and crossing guard, his grandfather, Frederick, was a Newark Police Officer for over 41 years, and his brother Michael is currently serving as a Police Sergeant in Mount Olive Township.